kaliop-uk/kueueingbundle-sqs/readme.md

 ## Running tests

-If you want to run the testsuite outside of Travis, you will need to
+If you want to run the test suite outside of Travis, you will need to

 1. have an AWS SQS account

 2. set the following environment variables: `SYMFONY__SQS__KEY` `SYMFONY__SQS__SECRET` (note that the test config at the moment hardcodes usage of the us-east-1 region)

+3. check out somewhere this bundle (no need to install the full Symfony stack)

+4. run `composer install`

-3. run `phpunit Tests/phpunit`
+5. run `php vendor/phpunit/phpunit/phpunit Tests/phpunit`

 ## Notes